 The storage facility is used for storage of activated probes, loops and other active experimental materials (pool B) and for storage of spent fuel from the LVR-15 reactor (pool A).
 The storage area itself consists of two pools made of stainless steel sheet and filled with demineralized water.
-The pool accessories include a technology circuit for water treatment and a water pump with the capacity 60 l/min.
+The pool accessories include a technology circuit for water treatment and a water pump.
 Apart from the pools, there are additional dry stainless steel storage channels flush with the floor.
 The shielding of activated equipment in the pools is provided with a layer of water and in the dry channels with steel plugs.
 The activated equipment is transported from the reactor hall on a special motor car and the equipment is loaded on it in a container.
 The premises are equipped with a travelling crane and a crab.

-As at December 31, 2016 the pools A and B contained no SF and in the pool B old experimental equipment was stored.
+As at December 31, 2019 the pool A contained 73 pcs of IRT-4M fuel and no fuel has been placed in the pool B (only old experimental equipment was stored in pool B).